moehriegitt/vastringify/README.md

   fact, it would probably make the whole point of this library infeasible.
-There is the extended `=` option for at least printing the same value multiple times, so `%d %=#x` prints the same value decimal and hexadecimal, and `%qs %=p` prints a string in C quotation and its pointer value.
+There is the extended `=` option for at least printing the same value multiple times, so `%d %=#x` prints the same value decimal and hexadecimal, and `%qv %=p` prints a string in C quotation and its pointer value.

 - no floats, because support would be too large for a small library.